profsmith89/ctps/_sources/chap02.md

 Both deterministic and nondeterministic FSMs are mathematical models of computation.
 They are defined by the quintuple of an input alphabet of events, a set of all states, a start state, a transition function, and a set of (possibly empty) final sets.
 The start state and final states are included in (i.e., are a subset of) the set of all states.

+## Error handling in FSMs

-**Error handling in FSMs.** Hopefully by now you have realized that the FSM in {numref}`Figure %s <c02_fig2_ref>` assumes that the input story is *well-formed*, and by this we mean that every piece of dialogue in it starts and ends with a double-quote character.
+Hopefully by now you have realized that the FSM in {numref}`Figure %s <c02_fig2_ref>` assumes that the input story is *well-formed*, and by this we mean that every piece of dialogue in it starts and ends with a double-quote character.
 It doesn't have a transition from `S1` on encountering `EOF` because we don't expect our story to end while we are in the middle of a line of dialogue.

 A FSM's transition function maps states and input events to states.
 For example, the transition function `f` for our FSM in {numref}`Figure %s <c02_fig2_ref>` would return `S1` when called with `f(S0,'"')`.
 A transition function does not have to be defined for all combinations of input symbols and states.
 If the transition function is not defined for some pairs of current state and input event, the implementation of the FSM should probably raise an error when such pairs occur.
 In other words, a script corresponding to our FSM might raise an error if it finds `EOF` while in state `S1`.

 We have just dipped our toes into the deep topic of FSMs.
 You will find that they are a great representation for modeling lots of mechanical, biological, and linguistic systems.
 But enough about the representation, let's see how we can use the diagram we've drawn to help us think about the code we want to write.

+## Encoding the state information

-**Encoding the state information.** The first thing to note about the FSM in {numref}`Figure %s <c02_fig2_ref>` is that it contains only three states, where the third state (`DONE`) represents the termination of our script.
+The first thing to note about the FSM in {numref}`Figure %s <c02_fig2_ref>` is that it contains only three states, where the third state (`DONE`) represents the termination of our script.
 This means that our script has only to keep track of which of the first two states (`S0` and `S1`) it is in at any point in time, which we can do with a single *Boolean* variable.

 ```{admonition} Definition
 A Boolean variable may contain only one of two values, which are called `True` and `False` in Python.